Soundproofing A House

 5. Seal around the perimeter of the wall and around any penetrations with a acoustical sealant once again.

-Another option is to screw in a sheet of mass loaded vinyl directly to the studs and then place the drywall over the mass loaded vinyl and seal around the perimeter.
+Another option is to install rolls of mass loaded vinyl directly to the studs at 100% coverage, and then place the drywall over the mass loaded vinyl and seal around the perimeter.
 Mass loaded vinyl is a very effective sound blocking treatment due to its density.

 Soundproofing a Houses Existing Walls